2025–26 Aston Villa F.C. season: Pre-season and friendlies

 Aston Villa announced they would return to the United States to face St. Louis City SC and Nashville SC, to Germany to face Hansa Rostock and the annual pre-season opener against Walsall.
 Some further friendlies against Eintracht Frankfurt and Roma were added to the schedule on 16 June 2025.
 On 7 July, two more friendlies were added to the schedule against Marseille and Villarreal.
+An additional friendly against La Liga club Elche was organised for the March 2026 international break.